Referring Methods that Throw Exceptions in Java

 The

-, but you forgot to mention that this method may also throw an exception of type NotANumberException
+increment function expects a function that takes a String and returns an int, but you forgot to mention that this method may also throw an exception of type NotANumberException.

 The solution is to correct the type of